Quantum gravitational decoherence from fluctuating minimal length and deformation parameter at the Planck scale: INTRODUCTION

 The experimental falsification of the Diosi-Penrose version of GRW theory can be considered an important milestone as well as a new starting point.
-As a matter of fact, among the various ideas that revolve around the concept of gravitational decoherence, a significant portion deals with the high-energy regime in which quantum and gravitational effects are deemed to be comparably important.
+As a matter of fact, among the various ideas that revolve around the concept of gravitational decoherence {(i.e. see for example Refs.~\cite{power,breuer,ref1,ref2,ref3,ref4,ref5,ref6}; for a comprehensive review and a more detailed list of references, see e.g. Ref.~\cite{bassi})}, a significant portion deals with the high-energy regime in which quantum and gravitational effects are deemed to be comparably important.
 Although a complete and consistent theory of quantum gravity is still lacking, all the different current candidates including string theory, loop quantum gravity, non-commutative geometry and doubly special relativity, predict the existence of a minimal length at the Planck scale.
 An immediate consequence of this common aspect is the breakdown of the Heisenberg uncertainty principle (HUP), whose most famous formulation conveys that spatial resolution can be made arbitrarily small with a proper energetic probe.
-Therefore, as firstly derived in the framework of string theory~\cite{string,string2,string3,string4} and strongly supported by thought experiments on micro black holes afterwards~\cite{scard}, at the Planck scale the HUP must be superseded by a generalized uncertainty principle (GUP), whose minimal one-dimensional expression reads \be \Delta X\Delta P\geq\frac{\hbar}{2}\lf(1+\beta\,\ell_p^2\,\frac{\Delta P^2}{\hbar^2}\ri)\,, \ee where $\beta$ denotes the so-called deformation parameter and $\ell_p$ is the Planck length.
-Starting from the above basic picture, the GUP has been discussed in the most disparate settings, from quantum mechanics and quantum field theory~\cite{noui,frassino,qft,qft2,qft3,qft4,czech,czech2,pikovski,plenio,plenio2} to non-commutative geometry and black hole physics~\cite{noncom,noncom2,noncom3,bis,ter,ter2,quar,ses,ong,set,ot,nov,dieci}.
+Therefore, as firstly derived in the framework of string theory~\cite{string} and strongly supported by thought experiments on micro black holes afterwards~\cite{scard}, at the Planck scale the HUP must be superseded by a generalized uncertainty principle (GUP), whose minimal one-dimensional expression reads \be \Delta X\Delta P\geq\frac{\hbar}{2}\lf(1+\beta\,\ell_\mathrm{p}^2\,\frac{\Delta P^2}{\hbar^2}\ri)\,, \ee where $\beta$ denotes the so-called deformation parameter and $\ell_\mathrm{p}$ is the Planck length.
+Starting from the above basic picture, the GUP has been discussed in the most disparate settings, from quantum mechanics and quantum field theory~\cite{qft,qft2,qft4,czech2,pikovski,plenio,plenio2} to non-commutative geometry and black hole physics~\cite{noncom2,noncom3,ter2,ses,set,dieci}.